Colonial Hong Kong

 An Overcrowded Haven

-L: Happy Valley Racetrack was virtually the only large open space in a city that consumed most of the space on its small island.
+Happy Valley Racetrack was virtually the only large open space in a city that consumed most of the space on its small island.

 The distinctive Jardine House was colloquially called the “Emmenthaler building” because of its resemblance to Swiss cheese

 As Mao’s army swept through mainland China, a large part of the country’s wealth escaped to Taiwan and elsewhere.
-Much it resettled in Hong Kong.
+Much of it resettled in Hong Kong.

 Niches for nature